reserve-protocol/rsd/contracts/README.md

 - `ReserveDollarEternalStorage` fills the Storage role.
 - `MintAndBurnAdmin` fills the MinterAdmin role.

-These roles aren't precisely represented in the code; rather, they're roles that need to be satisfied in the current contract layout.
-The intended organization of these contract roles is that there are references both ways between the Logic role and each of the other two roles, and all contracts check these references for authorization.
+There should be bidirectional references between the Logic role and each of the other roles.
+In the current implementation, those references are:

+- `ReserveDollar.data` <--> `ReserveDollarEternalStorage.owner`
+- `ReserveDollar.minter` <--> `MintAndBurnAdmin.reserve`

+Also, the Logic contract should be referred to by [ENS](https://ens.domains/), so that clients are able to double-check that they have an up-to-date address for that contract.
+(Certainly, this isn't yet standardized among clients, but it is The Right Way™.)

 ### Upgrading MinterAdmin
 Suppose we need to upgrade the contract in the MinterAdmin role to `NewAdmin`.
 The upgrade path is pretty simple:

-1. As `admin`, deploy `NewAdmin`, initializing its `reserve` pointer to the address of the deployed `ReserveDollar` contract.
+1. As `admin`, deploy `NewAdmin`.
+Initialize its `reserve` pointer to the `ReserveDollar` contract address.
 Call the address of the `NewAdmin` deployment `newAdminAddr`.
 2. As `ReserveDollar.owner`, call `changeMinter(newAdminAddr)`.

 ### Upgrading Logic